Distributed Tracing¶

 Jaeger¶

-When using Jaeger for tracing, you need to use zipkin format to publish span from Choreo Connect.
-Therefore, the tracer type is configured as zipkin.
-Follow the steps listed below to configure WSO2 Choreo Connect with Jaeger,
+When using Jaeger for tracing, the format is same as for Zipkin to publish spans from Choreo Connect.
+Therefore, the tracer type is configured as zipkin

 jaeger